 All the fights are shown in an over-the-shoulder POV and are fought using the keypad arrows.
 The controls are tight and easy to master.
 You can even run away from a battle if you choose so (except for story-driven battles).

-But my favorite part of the game are the NPCs, which are all well written and fleshed out.
+But my favourite part of the game is the NPCs, which are all well written and fleshed out.
 It’s impossible to hate them.
-Almost all the characters and by extend, the fantasy elements themselves, are based in Germanic folklore.
+Almost all the characters and to extend, the fantasy elements themselves, are based on Germanic folklore.